 Mould is always present in our homes in dust and dirt and other materials.
 It will take root, grow and spread wherever it finds a damp, warm surface out of direct sunlight.
 Modern homes can be excellent breeding grounds for mould as they are often well sealed, which means that the water vapour put into the air by common activities such as breathing, bathing, cooking and washing is trapped and causes damp.
 Leaking roofs, gutters, pipes and appliances can also create wet spots where damp thrives.

 Recommended read: How to determine if your home has mould

 How to prevent mould and mildew

 Mould (and mildew, which is its precursor) will die without water so the best way to deal with mould and to prevent mould is to ensure that your home is well ventilated.
 Moisture is pushed into the air by daily activities like breathing, bathing, cooking, cleaning and washing so this needs a chance to escape and be replaced by fresh, drier air.
 Opening all the windows for just 10 minutes a day will be a big help.
 It’s also important to take advantage of any easy ways to remove moisture from your home.

 For example, you can make sure that any built-in venting (such as trickle vents and air bricks) are free flowing; you should use (or install and then use) an extractor fan in the kitchen, bathroom and near your dishwasher, washing machine and tumble dryer as well as near any fish tanks or similar; and you may find it easy to move some wet activities outside or contain them – you probably won’t want an outdoor shower, but you might be able to use the washing line instead of the dryer and pop a lid on your saucepans when boiling water.

+If you have mould and are looking for a solution we can help.
 We are damp and mould experts and if you have a property that has mould we can find the best solution for the problem.